 If there’s one reason to visit Kenya, it’s the wildlife.
 The country is home to some of the most awe-inspiring parks, reserves, and conservancies in Africa.
 Aside from that, there’s also great city experiences, like in Nairobi, beaches, and a rich culture to explore.
 And visiting Kenya, from airfare to hotels, can be shockingly cheap.

 A visit to Auckland offers the chance to take in both the country’s breathtaking nature and explore the hip city’s offerings.
 You might have to hunt to find deals on airfare and where to stay, but there won’t be any problem finding cheap activities or places to eat.

 This Central American country pretty much as it all, with amazing beaches, chances for cool outdoor and ocean adventures, Mayan ruins, amazing local culture, and you won’t have to learn Spanish (the official national language is English).
 Staying in Belize is also pretty affordable, with plenty of deals on the various resorts — just keep your eye on the budget for activities (they can get pricey fast).

 San José, Costa Rica

-Compared to other Latin American destinations, Costa Rica’s San Jose may seem pricier–but it’s still plenty affordable.
-Get tips on how to It also offers something for every type of solo travel, from a rocking nightlife scene (both gay & straight) to thriving arts and culture and great culinary offerings, but it’s also short distance from everything worth seeing and doing in Costa Rica, including the country’s astounding natural landscapes.
+Compared to other Latin American destinations, Costa Rica’s San José may seem pricier–but it’s still plenty affordable.
+It also offers something for every type of solo travel, from a rocking nightlife scene (both gay and straight) to thriving arts and culture and great culinary offerings, but it’s also short distance from everything worth seeing and doing in Costa Rica, including the country’s astounding natural landscapes.